 While US President Biden plans to make America electric with 500,000 EV charging stations and electrified government fleets, many Americans are not convinced.
 According to Time Magazine, electric vehicles made up only two percent of all vehicles sold in the USA in 2020.
 Smart government planning might be able to help consumers market the switch industry.

 Norway, for example, has at least two fast-charging stations every 50km on main roads and subsidizes parking for EV drivers in many parts of the country.
 The government also provides tax breaks and exempts EV drivers from tolls as incentives to drive EVs.
 Likewise in China where government-led subsidies and investment in charging points have led to a healthy EV market.
 In China, there are over 400 automakers producing EVs.

 North American and British consumers stand to gain all of the same ecological and economic benefits but first, they need more info.

-This HERE map reveals the amount of EV charging stations currently in the EU.
-The UK, Netherlands France, and Germany are leading the "EV Race", with London having the most stations in an EU city.
+This HERE map reveals the amount of EV charging stations currently in Europe.
+The UK, Netherlands France, and Germany are leading the "EV Race", with London having the most stations.